siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 = 4u.
 $$

-The factor of four is instantaneous and exact: amplitude doubles, intensity quadruples.
+The factor of four is instantaneous and exact: amplitude doubles, energy density quadruples.

 **Output routing.** The recombiner maps the overlap into two output spatial modes.
 For a lossless 50/50 recombiner,